-CRITERION STANDARD Instructions В 2 Agency Recommendation: • If facility is located on a Water Quality Limited river reach, provide an agency letter stating that the facility is not a cause of such limitation.
-Provide a copy of the most recent Water Quality Certificate, including the date of issuance. • Identify any other agency recommendations related to water quality and explain their scientific or technical basis.
-Describe all compliance activities related to the water quality related agency recommendations for the facility, including on- going monitoring, and how those are integrated into facility operations.
+CRITERION STANDARD INSTRUCTIONS CRITERION B 2 2 Agency Recommendation: If facility is located on a Water Quality Limited river reach, provide an agency letter stating that the facility is not a cause of such limitation.
+Provide a copy of the most recent Water Quality Certificate, including the date of issuance.
+Identify any other agency recommendations related to water quality and explain their scientific or technical basis.
+Describe all compliance activities related to the water quality • Describe all compliance activities related to the water quality related agency recommendations for the facility, including on-going monitoring, and how those are integrated into facility operations.

-• The Passumpsic River, in the Project-affected reach, including the Impoundment, Bypassed Reach, and Downstream ZOEs, is designated by the Vermont Water Resources Board as Class B waters.
-According to the 2016 Vermont 303d List of Impaired Waters (http://dec.vermont.gov/sites/dec/files/documents/WSMD mapp 303d Part A 2016 fin al complete.pdf), the Project is located entirely within the waste management zone that receives the discharge from the Town of St. Johnsbury municipal wastewater treatment facility.
+• The Passumpsic River in the Project-affected reach is designated by the Water Resources Board as Class B waters.
+The Project impoundment comprises the lower end of a waste management zone that receives discharge from the St. Johnsbury municipal wastewater treatment facility.
 Because natural river flows are continuously available at the Project, the impact of the Project on concentrations or levels of the following parameters were concluded not to be significant within the 1994 WQC: phosphorous; nitrates; settleable, floating, or suspended solids; oil, grease, and scum; alkalinity; pH; toxics; turbidity; Escherichia coli; color; taste and odor.
+As described within the 2012 U.S. Environmental Protection Agency Waterbody Quality Assessment Report, the probable cause contributing to this section of the Passumpsic River's impairment for reporting year 2012 is combined sewer overflows